 A similar serving also contains 37 percent of the daily value of vitamin B-12 and 15 percent of the daily recommended value of vitamin B-6.
 These vitamins help to build red blood cells and promote healthy immune and nervous systems.

-Beef is the primary source of zinc in your diet; you'll get 38 percent of your daily value in one 3-oz. serving.
+Beef is the primary source of zinc in your diet; you'll get 38 percent of your daily value in one 3-ounce serving, according to the ODS.
 Zinc is a mineral that is essential for overall growth and development.
 It also plays a role in cognitive functioning.
 Zinc promotes the quick healing of wounds, helps to keep the immune system healthy and plays a role in appetite control as well.

-Iron is an important nutrient for the development of healthy red blood cells, and it also assists in carrying oxygen to the body's cells and tissues.
-It is also important for healthy brain development -- iron is a critical component in the diet of pregnant women.
-One 3-oz. strip steak offers roughly 17 percent of the daily value of this mineral.
+Iron is another important nutrient for the development of healthy red blood cells and carries oxygen to the body's cells and tissues.
+It's also important for healthy brain development — iron is a critical component in the diet of pregnant women.
+One 3-ounce strip steak offers roughly 17 percent of the daily value of this mineral, according to the ODS.